defx/mosaic/README.md

 # mosaic

 Mosaic is a node module made primarily for transforming and combining HTML assets.
+You can use it for things like creating dev/test servers and build pipelines.

 Configuration allows developers to write custom tasks that they want to perform when bundling files together.

-Mosaic also provides a dev server that can be used as an HTTP server for serving and rebuilding files automatically while developing.

 ## Install